GBP/USD Forecast Poll

-You can also use the Forecast Poll for Contrarian thinking strategies.
+You can also use the Outlook Poll for Contrarian thinking strategies.
 Gonçalo Moreira, Research expert at Fxstreet, explains: “People involuntarily follow the impulses of the crowd.
 Sentiment indicators, in turn, lead to “contrarian” thinking.
-The Forecast Poll helps traders detect sentiment extremes and thereby limit their eventual toxic herd behavior.”
+The prediction helps traders detect sentiment extremes and thereby limit their eventual toxic herd behavior.”
 Read more on Contrarian Approaches with Sentiment indicators

 HOW TO READ THE GRAPHS?

-Besides the table with all participants’ individual forecast, a graphic representation aggregates and visualizes the data: the Bullish/Bearish/Sideways line shows the percentage of our contributors on each of these forecast biases.
+Besides the table with all participants’ individual prediction, a graphic representation aggregates and visualizes the data: the Bullish/Bearish/Sideways line shows the percentage of our contributors on each of these outlook biases.

 This graph is available for each time horizon (1 week, 1 month, 1 quarter).
-We also indicate the average price forecast as well as the average bias.
+We also indicate the average price prediction as well as the average bias.

 2017 FORECAST FOR GBP/USD

-In our GBP/USD Forecast Poll 2017, our dedicated contributors expect the bearish trend to fade on Brexit.
-By the end of the year 2017, the average forecast for the pair is 1,1972.
-Read more details about the poll
+In our GBP/USD Forecast Poll 2017, our dedicated contributors expect the bearish trend to slow down during the year.
+By the end of the year 2017, the average outlook for the pair is 1,1972.
+Read more details about the poll.

 MOST INFLUENTIAL POLITICAL EVENTS IN 2017 FOR GBP/USD